jdi-docs/jdi-light/source/includes/_tutorial.md

 - Fill all 11 different elements in this Complex form by some values<br/>
 - And validate that form filled correctly<br/>
 ...<br/>
-This is so simple as for Login Form!
-Amazing!<br/>
+This is so simple as for Login Form! <a class="github-button" href="https://github.com/jdi-testing/jdi-light" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star jdi-testing/jdi-light on GitHub">Amazing!</a><br/>
 The most complex part is create test data that we would like to enter<br/>
 <br/><br/><br/><br/><br/><br/><br/><br/>